What is LibQUAL?

 What is the cost of participation?

-For information on the cost of registration and other LibQUAL+ services, see Services and Fees.
+The standard base fee to run LibQUAL is $3,200.
+For information on the cost of registration and other LibQUAL services, see Services and Fees.

-- The ability to add five new optional questions to the survey as unified group; the purpose of these questions are to identify certain areas of your libraries that the 22 core items may not address (the data from those questions will be included in the group notebook), and
+- The ability to add five new optional questions to the survey as unified group; the purpose of these questions are to identify certain areas of your libraries that the 22 core items may not address (the data from those questions will be included in the group notebook)

-For more information about participating as a consortium, send an e-mail to email@example.com.
+For more information about participating as a consortium, please see the Consortia Participation page, or email email@example.com.

 How do I subscribe to the LibQUAL-L discussion list?